Mission Statement: Through boating and education, CISF inspires and engages people of all ages, backgrounds and abilities with the marine environment.

 Ft.
 Getty is blessed with a natural environment second to none within Rhode Island; located on a peninsula jutting into the west passage at the mouth of Narragansett Bay.
 Fort Getty provides a sandy beach, a rocky shore and a salt march, all facets of a marine environment that are ideal for exploration and learning.

-Our vision for a community sailing and marine education center at Fort Getty includes a facility with enough space to do the following:
+Our vision for a community sailing and marine education center at Fort Getty includes a facility with enough space to include the following:

 A public-private partnership described above will be a tremendous asset to the Town of Jamestown and its residents.
 CISF and the Town of Jamestown are both in the business of public service.
 CISF intends to provide 100 percent of the funds necessary to build the Community Sailing and Marine Education Center on land owned by the Town of Jamestown.